What’s the best tactic you’ve found for calming down an angry customer?

 The communication should begin with active listening and then acknowledging their distress.
 Their perception is their reality, so validating their feelings will help establish respect in the conversation.
 As you remain calm in your demeanor and tone, the hope is that this will deescalate the angry individual.

+How to deal with angry customers on the phone?
 This is true for all communication and interaction, and this is an incredibly important tool when managing a hostile situation.

 Tone is the vocal quality that can change the meaning of any sentence from being a threat, a joke or a seduction.
 Focusing on the tone will also impact body language and word choice, but as a quick and ready rule, focus on the right tone, and the rest will follow.